sealerio/sealer/docs/site/src/docs/advanced/kyverno-build-in.md

 Of course `sealer` can help you do this,use `nginx` as an example.
 Firstly include nginx in the file `imageList`.
-You can execute `cat imageList` to make sure you have did this, and the result may seem like this:
+You can execute `cat imageList` to make sure you have done this, and the result may seem like this:

 ```
  [root@ubuntu ~]# cat imageList